paholg/dimensioned-examples/src/no-units.md

 }
 ```

-Perform a random move using a Gaussian distribution of standard deviation of width
+Perform a random move using a Gaussian distribution of standard deviation of width `scale`.
+Then,
-`scale`.
-Then, move the result into the cell in case it's escaped.
+move the result into the cell in case it escaped.

 ```rust
 fn random_move(v: &Vector3d, scale: f64, len: f64) -> Vector3d {